Harlembrown/UD-CodeDevProjects/README.md

 Web Browser Access
 The website is publicly accessible to anyone on the Internet via a web browser.
-Here is my CloudFront endpoint URL for the website: http://djrsbtt8ma9p0.cloudfront.net/ To Make Your Project Stand Out I customize my website by changing some of the text.
-The name is “Columbus Pressley's Travel Blog”.
+Here is my CloudFront endpoint URL for the website: http://djrsbtt8ma9p0.cloudfront.net/ To make my project stand out I customized my website by naming it “Columbus Pressley's Travel Blog”.
 I also changed the background image of my website to display my favorite vacation photo of downtown Miami, FL.